Captain America (1990 film): Production

-The first feature-length production of Captain America for theatrical release had a long and tumultuous production history.
-The film rights were originally purchased by Universal Pictures, who planned a theatrical feature-length film starring Jeff Bridges as Captain America, and Peter Fonda as the Red Skull.
-The writer, Jeffery Sprouse, later revealed a script and pieces of concept art that also included Falcon, Baron Zemo (unknown, though possibly Helmut), and Bucky Barnes as characters, when he was interviewed about the project.
-The film ultimately never got made.
+Development

-The rights were then sold to The Cannon Group founders Menahem Golan and Yoram Globus in 1984.
+The rights were sold to The Cannon Group founders Menahem Golan and Yoram Globus in 1984.
 Initially Cannon regular Michael Winner (Death Wish 1–3) was attached to direct a script by James Silke.
 However, in 1986, Winner scrapped the Silke script and recruited British television writer Stan Hey (Auf Wiedersehen, Pet, Dalziel and Pascoe).
 According to Hey, the film involved a stolen Statue of Liberty plot by an elderly Red Skull aided by a female death cult and Steve Rogers working as an artist.
-Later, after some negative feedback for the Winner & Hey version, Winner started over, working alongside Stan Lee and Lawrence J. Block (aka Larry Block), with an advertisement released with their names listed.
+Later, after some negative feedback for the Winner & Hey version, Winner started over, working alongside Stan Lee and Larry Block, with an advertisement released with their names listed.
+Michael Dudikoff was set to play the title character, and Steve James would play Sam Wilson/Falcon.
 By 1987 Winner was off the project and actor-director John Stockwell came aboard with a script by Stephen Tolkin.

 Golan left Cannon in 1989, and as part of a severance package he was given control of 21st Century Film Corporation and allowed to carry over the film rights to the Captain America character.
 Director Albert Pyun, who had previously worked at Cannon, was brought on board and worked with the Tolkin script that originally started at Cannon.
 In an interview with Cinefantastique, Tolkin explained some of the changes that he made from the original comic, including changing the appearance and character of the Red Skull: "I didn't think people wanted to keep looking at this horrible skull face forever".

+Casting

+Dolph Lundgren and Arnold Schwarzenegger were both considered for the title role.
+Val Kilmer was offered the part, but turned it down to work on The Doors instead.

+Pyun originally wanted two different actors to play Rogers/Captain America; one before and one after his supersoldier transformation.
+He wanted Matt Salinger to play pre-supersoldier Rogers and Howie Long to play post-supersoldier Captain America.
+However, Marvel insisted only one actor play the character.

+Pyun also wanted Captain America to use his "tactical" black suit in the film, to reflect his appearance in the comics at the time, but this too was rejected by Marvel, who wanted him to retain his classic costume.

+Filming

 Principal photography began in 1989 and was completed in 1990.
+Though the production originally planned to shoot on-location in Italy, budgetary issues meant that shooting moved to cheaper Yugoslavia, and the script was heavily rewritten as many scenes couldn't be shot as scripted.

+Filming took place in the cities of Zagreb and Dubrovnik, and at Jadran Film Studios.
+Other scenes were shot in Los Angeles.
 Entertainment Tonight also visited the set during making of the film, airing a segment in August 1989.

+Stan Lee filmed a cameo appearance that was ultimately cut.